Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Introduction

-In this work, we follow a different approach, and implement an independent SPH module in \texttt{pkdgrav3}, emphasizing high-performance algorithms and GPU acceleration to efficiently exploit modern heterogeneous supercomputing architectures.
+In this work, we implement an independent SPH module in \texttt{pkdgrav3}, emphasizing high-performance algorithms and GPU acceleration to efficiently exploit modern heterogeneous supercomputing architectures.
 This addition enables fully coupled simulations of self-gravity and hydrodynamics within a single, scalable framework to achieve exceptional performance and unprecedented resolution.

+We use a standard SPH formulation where the equations of motion are derived self-consistently from the Lagrangian following \citet{springelCosmologicalSmoothedParticle2002}.
+We chose the usual (standard) density-energy formulation \citep{monaghanSmoothedParticleHydrodynamics1992} because these quantities are readily available for common EOS used for modeling planetary collisions.
+In the literature other flavors of SPH, such as DISPH \citep{saitohDENSITYINDEPENDENTFORMULATIONSMOOTHED2013,hopkinsGeneralClassLagrangian2013} or GDF \citep{wadsleyGasoline2ModernSmoothed2017} have been proposed to improve the method at modeling contact discontinuities and improve fluid mixing.
+However, these either struggle with capturing shocks, modeling free surfaces, require thermodynamic quantities not provided by all EOS, or cannot be derived from a Lagrangian requiring ad-hoc choices when disretizing the fluid equations of motion.
+In our implementation we use the interface/free-surface correction proposed in \citet{ruiz-bonillaDealingDensityDiscontinuities2022} and enforce entropy conservation in adiabatic flows without explicitly requiring entropy information \citep{reinhardtNumericalAspectsGiant2017} making it a robust and well-suited method for shock-physics modeling.

 This paper is structured as follows.
-In Section~\ref{sec:Code_Description}, we describe the \texttt{pkdgrav3} $N$-body code, and the details of our SPH implementation based on it.
+In Section~\ref{sec:Code_Description}, we describe the \texttt{pkdgrav3} $N$-body code and the details of our SPH implementation based on it.
 In Section~\ref{sec:Hydrodynamic_tests}, we present a large suite of hydrodynamic tests.
 In Section~\ref{sec:Scaling_tests} we show the performance and scaling of the code.
 We give a summary and final remarks in Section~\ref{sec:Conclusions}.